gibbok/notes-graphql/README.md

 - It make easy to trasverse data
 - We often talk about GraphQL as a gateway to REST, GRPC

+GraphQL queries are made to a single endpoint, as opposed to multiple endpoints in REST.
+Because of this, clients need to know how to structure their requests to reach the data, rather than simply targeting endpoints.
+GraphQL back-end developers share this information by creating schemas.
+Schemas are like maps; they describe all the data and their relationships within a server.

 ### Advantage

 > Instead of doing one API request to get basic information about an object, and then multiple subsequent API requests to find out more information about that object like in REST, you can get all of that information in one API request.
 That saves bandwidth, makes your app run faster, and simplifies your client-side logic.